Alpine, Texas: Colleges and universities

 Sul Ross State University began as a teachers' college in 1920, with its original campus in Alpine.
 Named for Lawrence Sullivan Ross, a Confederate States Army general during the American Civil War, Texas' 19th governor and later president of the new land grant college which became Texas A&M, it is now a member of the Texas State University System.

-The 600-acre main campus on the lower slopes of Hancock Hill contains 20 or so buildings, most designed in Classical Revival style, and all harmoniously faced with red brick and white trim.
+The 600-acre main campus on the lower slopes of Hancock Hill contains 20 or so buildings, most designed in Classical Revival style, and all faced with red brick and white trim.
 The hillside gives fine views of the town below and the surrounding mountain ranges.
 The Bar-SR-Bar brand of the college is whitewashed on stones high above.
 In 1981, students placed a desk on Hancock Hill and today visitors are invited to hike up to "sign the register".

 About 2,000 students attend here, many living in Lobo Village, which boasts 250 new apartment-style residence units.
-Both bachelor's and master's programs are available in fields such as behavioral and social sciences, business administration, computer science and mathematics, education, geology, law enforcement, and vocational nursing.
+Both bachelor's and master's programs are available in fields such as biology, behavioral and social sciences, business administration, computer science and mathematics, education, geology, law enforcement, and vocational nursing.

 Sul Ross ranked number four in affordability among public universities according to U.S. News & World Report.
 It was included in "The Nation's 30 Most Attractive Yet Affordable Campuses", published by AffordableSchools.net, based on its combined qualities of affordability and the beauty of the campus and surrounding area.

 Intercollegiate sports include men's and women's basketball, cross country, track and field, and tennis, along with men's baseball and women's softball, men's football and women's soccer, and women's volleyball.
-The teams are known as the Lobos, and play in the American Southwest Conference.
+The teams are known as the Lobos, and play in the Lone Star Conference.

 Sul Ross was the founding home of the National Intercollegiate Rodeo Association in 1949.
 The Sul Ross Rodeo Club competes in 10 NIRA rodeos each year.
 The NIRA rodeo hosted in Alpine is a big event for the school and the community.

 Brewster County is within the Odessa College District for community college.